-My mother-in-law absolutely loves spanakopita, so I wanted to make it during her most recent visit.
-I looked at various spanakopita, spinach pie, spinach puff recipes and reduced it down to a basic filling that deemed would be the most tasty (and could be made with what I had on hand).
+My mother-in-law absolutely loves spanakopita, so I looked at various spanakopita, spinach pie, spinach puff recipes and reduced it down to a basic filling that deemed would be the most tasty (and could be made with what I had on hand).

 I always have frozen chopped spinach (I use it to make our dog’s Miette’s meatballs) but no phyllo.
 But I did have some leftover Dufour puff pastry and feta.
 I tucked it into the puff pastry and voilà, a delicious treat that was immediately devoured.